-Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the Exchange Act), adopted by the Company on March 22, 2012, the Company will periodically repurchase shares of its Common Stock on the open market related to Employee Length of Service Awards and the stock portion of the Directors' annual retainer.
-There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$200,800 in value of shares have been purchased or, if sooner, on March 22, 2013.
+Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the Exchange Act), adopted by the Company on March 28, 2013, the Company will periodically repurchase shares of its Common Stock on the open market related to Employee Length of Service Awards and the stock portion of the Directors' annual retainer for those Directors who elected to receive common stock.
+There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$91,800 in value of shares have been purchased or, if sooner, on March 28, 2014.